tuxkernel/Vorago/README.md

 `sudo reboot`

-You can check mouse polling rate, opening a terminal and typing:
+You can check your mouse polling rate, opening a terminal and typing:

 - `cd /`
 - `cat sys/module/usbhid/parameters/mousepoll`